Story Land: Huff Puff and Whistle Railroad

 This ride is a narrow-gauge ridable miniature railroad that serves as an attraction and shuttle service through the park.
 The trains are run in three sets of six cars in the colors red, green and blue, pulled by Chance Rides C.P.
-Huntington locomotives, numbered #2, #4, #18, and #47. #2 pulls the red trainset, #4 pulls the blue trainset, #47 pulls the green trainset, and #18 is used as needed to give the other engines a break.
+Huntington locomotives, numbered #2, #4, #18, and #47. #2 normally pulls the red trainset, #4 the blue trainset, #47 the green trainset, and #18 is used as needed to give the other engines a break.
+Since returning from a multi year rehab, #18 has seen nearly constant use spelling the other engines as they receive service.